xzhangfordham/CISTutorials/unixTutorialOne.md

 # Unix Tutorial One

-## 1.1 Listing files and directories
+## Step 1: Listing files and directories
 ### ls (list)
 When you first login, your current working directory is your home directory.
 Your home directory has the same name as your user-name, for example, **ee91ab**, and it is where your personal files and subdirectories are saved.